hyginn/Systemikon/VIS/README.md

-# Systemikon
-Systemikon: a systems discovery workflow - this is the University of Toronto BCB420/JTB2020 joint class project for 2015.

-# Visualization
+# Systemikon/VIS
-The Visualization component of the Systemikon project.
+This folder contains the network and hierarchy visualization component of the Systemikon project.

 # Introduction
 The Visualization uses R to convert a tabular formatted input file into JSON which is then visualized using Cytoscape.